 Children will have to pay tax on the salary you pay him/ her to the extent it exceeds the standard deduction.
-Children, who are likely in lower tax brackets, pay a 0% rate on earned income up to \$12,000.
+In 2024 children, who are likely in lower tax brackets, pay a 0% rate on earned income up to \$14,600.